RagnarB83/ash-documentation/docs/molcrys.rst

 =================================================
 MOLCRYS: Automatic QM/MM for Molecular Crystals
 =================================================
-The molecular crystal QM/MM method in Ash is based on the work described in articles by Bjornsson et al.[1,2].
+The molecular crystal QM/MM method in **ASH** is based on the work described in articles by Bjornsson et al.
+| 1.
+Modelling Molecular Crystals by QM/MM: Self-Consistent Electrostatic Embedding for Geometry Optimizations and Molecular Property Calculations in the Solid,  R. Bjornsson and M. Bühl,  J. Chem.
+Theory Comput., 2012, 8, 498-508.
+| 2.
+R. Bjornsson, manuscript in preparation

 The method allows one to easily incorporate solid-state effects into quantum chemical calculations of molecules via an automatic
 QM/MM approach for molecular crystals.
-The protocol involves read-in of a crystallographic information file (CIF) directly and the to creation of a spherical cluster of the molecular crystal.
-By automatic preparation of a nonbonded forcefield for the different molecular fragments in the crystal and division of the system into a central active QM-region and a frozen MM environment, a full-fledged forcefield is not required (typically not available for small molecules, especially coordination complexes).
+The protocol involves read-in of a crystallographic information file (CIF) directly and the creation of a spherical cluster of the molecular crystal.
+By automatic preparation of a nonbonded forcefield for each molecular fragments present in the crystal and division of the system into a central active QM-region and a frozen MM environment, a full-fledged forcefield is not required (typically not available for small molecules, especially coordination complexes).
-The method then allows one to do electrostatically embedded QM/MM geometry optimizations, electrostically embedded property calculations
+The method then allows one to do electrostatically embedded QM/MM geometry optimizations, electrostically embedded single-point property calculations
-(e.g. NMR, EPR, excited state spectra, Mössbauer etc.) and even vibrational spectra via QM/MM numerical frequencies.
+(e.g. NMR, EPR, excited state spectra, Mössbauer etc.) and vibrational spectra via QM/MM numerical frequencies (Currently missing: IR/Raman intensities ).
-Minimum energy paths and saddle-points ("transition states") can be calculated via Nudged Elastic Band calculations.
+Minimum energy paths can be calculated and saddle-points ("transition states") located by a state-of-the-art Nudged Elastic Band algorithm, available via the Knarr library.

-Any QM-code that has an interface in Ash can in principle be used for QM/MM geometry optimizations, using any QM-method within the program (analytical gradient strongly recommended for optimizations).
+Any QM-code that has an interface in **ASH** can in principle be used for QM/MM geometry optimizations, with any QM-method within the program (analytical gradient strongly recommended for optimizations).
 For the charge-iteration step,  ORCA and xTB are the currently supported QM codes, while all QM codes listed in :doc:`QM-interfaces` can be used for geometry optimizations.